JGoyd/Insecure-By-Design/README.md

 - **Persistence:** Operations survive factory resets and host power cycles
 - **Access:** Direct Memory Access (DMA) allows the chip to read/write host RAM, bypassing OS security
 - **Surveillance:** Built-in proximity detection (WiFi RTT/FTM) and hidden protocol extensions (IE 221)
+- **Loss of Control:** All modern smartphones, laptops, and IoT devices contain wireless subsystems that operate outside user or OS visibility, with privileged, persistent, and invisible access to all data.
+This makes the wireless chipset a universal point of potential **exploitation, surveillance, or abuse—by design** and by international specification.

 ### The Evidence
-Verified identification of ThreadX RTOS, 52 DMA channels, and 7 power states that remain active during host sleep.
-These findings are 100% reproducible using provided scripts and the source `SoC_RAM.bin`.
+ThreadX RTOS, 52 DMA channels, and 7 power states confirmed—chip remains active during host sleep.
+Findings are 100% reproducible using provided scripts and the source `SoC_RAM.bin`.

 ### The Goal
 To move beyond "patching" and mandate industry-wide transparency, regulatory oversight of chipset-level data, and hardware-level user controls.